manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-03-markov-chains.md

 #### Examples
 The game of snakes and ladder is an example of Markov chains.
-A player can in one of the hundred states corresponding to the hundred positions on the board.
+A player can be in one of the hundred states corresponding to the hundred positions on the board.
 The next position, i.e., state is decided by the current state and the roll of the dice.
 Note that the next state is decided by the current state *alone*, it does not matter how the current state is attained.